Indian Mountaineering Foundation

-Indian Mountaineering Foundation is an apex national body which organize and support, mountaineering and rock climbing expeditions at high altitudes in the Himalayas.
+Indian Mountaineering Foundation is an apex national body which organize and support, Mountaineering, Rock climbing expeditions at high altitudes in the Himalayas.
 The organization also promotes and encourages schemes for related adventure activities and environment-protection work in the Indian Himalayas.
-IMF has organized many expeditions to the high peaks in the Himalayas including Mount Everest.
+IMF has organized many expeditions to the high peaks in the Himalayas including Mount Everest..
+The IMF also regulates as well as authenticates climbing for foreigners and India climbers all along the Indian Himalayas.
+Is an active members of UIAA as well UAAA.
+IMF also promotes Sport Climbing in India as its National Federation for Sport Climbing and is a member of World Climbing and World Climbing Asia.

+Col Vijay Singh VSM is the President and Shri Keerthi Pais is the Secretary of the Indian Mountaineering Foundation.

+The IMF headquarter is based in New Delhi with its zonal setups in seven zones spread across the country.

 History of IMF

 The first ascent of Mount Everest in 1953 by Sir Edmund Hillary and Tenzing Norgay generated interest in mountaineering in India which led to the establishment of Indian mountaineering Foundation.
 IMF was formed in 1957 as the Sponsoring Committee of the Cho Oyu Expedition.
 The foundation was registered on 3 November 1961 and the new building was inaugurated by Indira Gandhi in 1980, then Prime Minister of India.

 Alternative names

 In 1959, the organization changed its name to the Sponsoring Committee of Everest Expedition and in the following year it was changed to Sponsoring Committee for Mountaineering Expeditions.
 On 15 January 1961 it was established as the Indian Mountaineering Foundation with its headquarters in Mumbai, India.